 - All submissions should be sent to firstname.lastname@example.org

-- Submissions will be considered by the editorial team and a determination will be made as to whether submissions are suitable for publication within a week. regard will be paid to the timeliness or newsworthiness of the topic and recently published submissions in deciding whether a particular submission is suitable for publication.
+- Submissions will go through a peer-review process carried out or coordinated by the editorial team and a determination will be made promptly as to whether submissions are suitable for publication.
+Regard will be paid to the timeliness or newsworthiness of the topic and recently published submissions in deciding whether a particular submission is suitable for publication.

-Perspectives seeks to publish reviews of recent books on international law topics.
-Authors or publishers who wish to have a book reviewed in Perspectives should approach the editors via the ANZSIL email above.
+ANZSIL Perspective seeks to publish reviews of recent books on international law topics.
+Authors or publishers who wish to have a book reviewed in ANZSIL Perspective should approach the editors via the ANZSIL email above.
 The book reviews editor will reply to discuss a potential review.

 We are proud to publish the ANZSIL Perspective.
 It is hoped that your Perspectives will generate discussion and contribute to thoughtful debate on major issues of international law.